DakotaLMartinez/javascript-events-shopping-list/README.md

 * Add the ability to create shopping list items when clicking on the plus button by a product
-* Add the ability to delete a shopping list item if you click on the plus button that's already highlighted
+* Add the ability to delete a shopping list item if you click on the highlighted minus button
 * Modify the update method for ShoppingListItem so that if you move it from the list to the cart or vice versa it updates the shopping_list_item on the server before the move is complete.

+Categories of changes:

+## Classes

+### Constructor with attributes

+### All method for fetching all instances from server and returning a promise for an array of them

+### Create method that posts a new one and adds it to the client side collection and

+### Update method which submits a patch on an individual record and updates the client side version accordingly

+### Destroy method which submits a delete request on an individual record and removes the client side version accordingly

+### Render which creates/updates a DOM node associated with that instance